-Yes, Bea Johnson is a pioneer in the zero waste movement, but it was actually a chemist named Paul Palmer who in 1973 founded the Zero Waste Systems (ZWS) to recycle every kind of excess chemical after learning that electronics companies in silicone valley were “discarding enormous amounts of perfectly usable industrial chemicals.”
+Yes, Bea Johnson is a pioneer in the zero waste movement, but it was actually a chemist named Paul Palmer who in 1973 founded the Zero Waste Systems (ZWS) to recycle every kind of excess chemical after learning that electronics companies in silicone valley were "discarding enormous amounts of perfectly usable industrial chemicals".

 According to Wikipedia "in 2008, Zero Waste was a term used to describe manufacturing and municipal waste management practices.
 Bea Johnson, decided to apply it to her household of 4" and essentially created the movement that it is today!

-Zero Waste As A Lifestyle
+Zero Waste as a Lifestyle

 In her book, Zero Waste Home, Bea Johnson illustrated how zero waste living can be applied to the individual actions each one of us can take by applying her 5 R’s of zero waste living, before the 5 R’s there were only 3, reduce, reuse and recycle, which were meant to educate people on waste, but if you really want to live a more sustainable life, you need to consider all 5R’s, here they are:

-Refuse the things you just don’t need like single-use plastic, disposable coffee cups, plastic produce bags etc.
+Refuse: the things you just don’t need like single-use plastic, disposable coffee cups, plastic produce bags, etc.

 Reduce: this can mean donating items you no longer need or use, or reducing the number of things you buy and bring into the home.
-Stop buying so many clothes, look for alternatives to replace plastic like glass or metal.
+Stop buying so many clothes, and look for alternatives to replace plastic like glass or metal.